I am a graphic designer, business owner, and social media expert. I hope that my experience will be a benefit to you.

 - Your album should be just one piece in your campaign to get people to read your article.
 You need to have other images and perhaps a short video that is released over several days to keep people interested in what you’re doing.
 Plan out your images, captions, and hashtags in order to maximize the effectiveness of your overall strategy.

 Create content to populate your Stories: The most common way bloggers use Instagram Stories is to film themselves talking to their followers.
 This is a great way to introduce yourself to your followers by letting them get to know you and connect with you.
 If you don’t like appearing on camera, don’t worry.
 There are plenty of ways for you to get creative with this feature.

 You can add content that you’ve posted on your profile to your stories by clicking the paper airplane icon above your pic or video.
 Once you’ve clicked to add an item to your story, there are several different options to create interesting interactive content.

 Tap the folded smiley icon at the top of the screen, which will bring up an assortment of stickers.
 Select a sticker, pinch it to make it smaller or bigger, then move it anywhere on the screen.
 When it’s ready, press the sticker until you see a PIN button appear in the bottom-right corner.
 Tap it.

 Add hashtags to help prospective followers find your content.
-I would include a maximum of 3 hashtags and place them in very orderly fashion at the top your story.
-Remember you can also pinch the screen and shrink them.
-Technically you are allowed to add many more than 3.
+I would include a maximum of three hashtags and place them in a very orderly fashion at the top of your story.
+Remember, you can also pinch the screen and shrink them.
+Technically you are allowed to add many more than three.
 But too many hashtags on images make them look messy and cluttered.
 Save your hashtag list for your captions.

 Add a Location